karafede/PRIORITY/README.md

 3. Create your own working directory where you are going to copy the file **main.py** and directories **templates** and **static**
 4. Once you have download the files in this repositoriy and installed the necessary libraries, while in the terminal window, go to your working directory and execute **python main.py**
 5. To deploy the this application on a web-server (Linux machine using Apache+WSGI), follow the indication suggested in this link: https://tecadmin.net/deploying-flask-application-on-ubuntu-apache-wsgi/
-6. Most of parameters and datasets stored in the format of .csv files, .geojson files, .txt files have been linekd to a session user id (i.e. **data_sessionID.geojson**).
-The sessionID is an unique alphanumeric code generated automatically

 ## Database
 A database should be setup using **PostgreSQL** to store input data to be processed in the Platform.
 The main structure of the tables is explained into details in the publication linked to this project.